jstvz/Downtown-Achieves-cflv/nv-report-card-data.md

   1. `en`, where *n* is 1, 2, 5, or 6,
   2. `gn`, where *n* is grade number,
-  3. `yn`, where *n* is year post NCLB, ranging from 1 (2003) to 10 (2012)
+  3. `yn`, where *n* is year post-NCLB, ranging from 1 (2003) to 10 (2012)

 (These variables, and others, can also be described programmatically via the API)

-The set of scores available for each test vary, and will need to be specified for each one.
-We include them in our retreival function, but these can also be edited to narrow the query to specific variables.
+The set of scores available for each test vary, and will need to be specified for each exam.
+We hard code them in our retrieval function, but these can easily be edited to narrow the query to specific variables.

  1. `e1`, years 3:10; grades 3:8; CRT